kiharalab/Emap2secPlus/README.md

 The backend program will automatically call 4 fold models and aggregate the final detection probabilities by majority vote of 4 models.
 Output will be saved in "Predict_Result_WithPDB/REAL/[Input_Map_Name]".

 ### 4. Detect and evaluate structure for experimental maps with 4 fold models
+##### This mode can not be used in real scenarios since native structure will not be available.
+We usually used the mode to evaluate Emap2sec+ performance on testing dataset to verify its performance.
+This can be used when native structures are provided to evaluate Emap2sec+ detection performance.
+Meanwhile, this can be also used to measure the difference of our detected structure with structure assigned by experimental researchers.
 ```
 python3 main.py --mode=3 -F=[Map_path] -P=[PDB_path] --type=3 --gpu=0 --class=4 --contour=[contour_level]
 ```